 Assignment (40%): group analysis of a persistent problem that highlights its transformative change potential and elaboration of a report and presentation of the report

 Pitch (20%): individual pitch proposing an intervention to an external party

 Learning reflection (30%): individual reflection on the contents learned in the minor through the application of theory to a personal and a professional setting.

 Composition of final grade

-The final grade will be composed of two small individual assignments (40%), a large academic group assignment (50%) and professional behaviour (10%).
+The final grade will be composed of two small individual assignments (20% for a pitch and 30% for a learning reflection), a large academic group assignment (40%) and professional behaviour (10%).